 - Domain Authority checking – get the latest backlinks reports and authority score

-- Helps you discover link building opportunities
+- It helps you discover link building opportunities

 - Check whether your SEO strategies are yielding results